MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-ISO-27018.md

 ---
-title: Compliance Offering — ISO/IEC 27018 Code of Practice for Protecting Personal Data in the Cloud
+title: Compliance offering — ISO/IEC 27018 Code of Practice for Protecting Personal Data in the Cloud
 description: Microsoft was the first cloud provider to adhere to this code of practice for cloud privacy.
 keywords: Microsoft 365, compliance, offerings
 localization_priority: Priority